Federal judge orders stop to indiscriminate immigration raids in Los Angeles

 "What might seem like an arbitrary stop that comes out of nowhere," he said, "agents are performing work in the field all the time before these interactions occur.
 Prior surveillance of the area, of that person, of their interactions – that the person being stopped might be totally unaware of – are informing the agents' decisions to approach in the first place."

-Judge Frimpong said during Thursday's hearing that she was skeptical of the government's general assurances that immigration agents are not arresting people arbitrarily.
+Judge Frimpong said during Thursday's hearing that she was skeptical of the government's general assurances that immigration agents are not stopping and arresting people arbitrarily.

 "What they are considering should be things that give them reasonable suspicion that this person does not have status, and I'm not seeing that," the judge said.
 She said the government could have been more convincing by explaining the specific reasons that agents arrested Vasquez Perdomo or several other plaintiffs in the case.
 But it chose not to do that.